citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 First [implemented on Citra Desktop](https://github.com/citra-emu/citra/pull/4923) back in January 2020, the disk shader cache has proved to be very effective in reducing stutters over time for all games.

-By using a disk shader cache, Citra can save these shaders when they are first encountered, then is able to preload them when you next launch the game to allow you to play through those same areas again without any stutter.
-It was only a matter of time before this was implemented on Android to aid all our Android players, and thanks to [SachinVin](https://github.com/SachinVin) this has been achieved!
+By using a disk shader cache, Citra can save these shaders when they are first generated, then is able to preload them on any subsequent launch of the game, eliminating stutter.
+It was only a matter of time before this was implemented on Android for the benefit of all our Android users, and thanks to [SachinVin](https://github.com/SachinVin) this has been achieved!

 {{< figure src="shaders.png"
     title="Less stuttering?
 Yes, please!" >}}